cdbastos/linktic-api-task/README.md

 ## About Task Management System

 ### Project Description
-This is a api resource built with Laravel
+This is an api resource built with Laravel

 ### How to Install
 1. Clone the project